Purgatory (Arrow)

 "Purgatory" is the seventh episode of the eighth and final season, and 167th episode overall of the American television series Arrow based on the DC Comics character Green Arrow, revolving around billionaire playboy Oliver Queen as he returns to Starling City (later renamed Star City), after having been shipwrecked for five years, and becomes a bow-wielding, hooded vigilante who sets out to fight crime and corruption.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe.
-The episode is written by Rebecca and Rebecca Rosenberg.
-Hughes and directed by James Bamford.
+The episode is written by Rebecca Bellotto and Rebecca Rosenberg, and directed by James Bamford.

 Plot

-The team learns that Lian Yu, the island Oliver Queen was stranded on, has been giving off an immense amount of strange energy and Lyla Michals tasks William Clayton with creating a device to harness it, while the plutonium is being transported by Dinah, Rene and Roy Harper.
+The team learns that Lian Yu, the island Oliver Queen was stranded on, has been giving off an immense amount of strange energy and Lyla Michaels tasks William Clayton with creating a device to harness it, while the plutonium is being transported by Dinah, Rene and Roy Harper.
 Upon arrival, their plane is shot down by a missile and crash lands on the island.
 Diggle, Lyla, and Connor rescue Dinah and Rene, while Oliver and Laurel retrieve the plutonium.

 However, they are confronted by Edward Fyers, Billy Wintergreen and Yao Fei – deceased figures from Oliver's past who were all revived by the island's supernatural energy.
 Meanwhile, Diggle's party finds Roy, whose right arm is pinned; forcing Connor to amputate it, after William completes the weapon, Lyla activates it and transforms; absorbing the island's energy and causing its revived inhabitants to disappear before entering a portal.
-She later returns, now calling herself a "harbinger of things to come", and informs Oliver and Mia Queen that the Crisis has begun as the sky turns red.
+She later returns, now donning a new outfit and calling herself a "harbinger of things to come", and informs Oliver and Mia Queen that the Crisis has begun as the sky turns red.

 In Central City, Nash Wells opens a door and discovers the Anti-Monitor.

 Production

 Writing

 "Purgatory" was written by Rebecca Bellotto and Rebecca Rosenberg.
 Bellotto and Rosenberg completed the first draft on September 13, 2019, the second version being completed on the 16th.
 The third and final version was finished on the 18th, the day before filming began.
-The title of the episode is a reference to the setting, Lian Yu, which is mandarin for purgatory.
-Lian Yu was the setting of most of Arrows flashback scenes, before they looped into the main story in the season 5 finale, "Lian Yu" where the island is blown up in the present.
+The episode is titled after the island of Lian Yu (Mandarin Chinese for "purgatory"), which was the setting of most of Arrows flashback scenes before it was looped into the main story in the season five finale, "Lian Yu", in which the island is blown up in the present.
 Roy losing his arm is a reference to his comic counterpart, who also loses his arm.
 However, the comic version lost his arm in a fight with Prometheus, while the Arrowverse version had his arm crushed by the plane debris.

 "Purgatory" was directed by James Bamford.
 The episode began preparation on September 10, 2019, and finished on September 18.
 Shooting on the episode started the next day on September 19 and finished on October 1, 2019.
-The closing scene of the episode was archived footage originally appearing in the Batwoman episode, "A Mad Tea-Party".
+The closing scene of the episode originally appears in the Batwoman episode, "A Mad Tea-Party"; this scene also closes the Supergirl and The Flash episodes that preceded the "Crisis on Infinite Earths" crossover.